-Exemption tests are available to take from a limited number of classes.
-A \$25 fee is required for all exemption tests except Algebra, Computer Fundamentals, and Introduction to Computing.
+Exemption/advanced placement tests are available to take from a limited number of classes.
+A \$25 fee is required for all exemption/advanced placement tests except Algebra, Computer Fundamentals, and Introduction to Computing.
+Successful completion of the exam would give the student exemption credit, which will be counted within the 50 percent transfer rule.

-Transfer, CLEP, PLA and exemption credits will not be used in calculating the student's GPA or in calculating academic progress.
+Transfer, CLEP, PLA, and exemption credits will not be used in calculating the student's GPA or in calculating academic progress.